 Support our efforts to promote responsible, low-impact recreational opportunities protective of Ausable waterways and adjacent lands.
 Give with confidence today!

 As you might imagine, it's best to check the weather for clear skies.
 You'll experience cooler weather on cloudless nights, so make sure you bring extra non-cotton layers of clothing to stay warm.
 Additionally, a foam or inflatable camping-style pad or collapsible chair to insulate you from the cold ground will make a big difference.
 Be sure to carry extra food and water as you never know how late you'll be out enjoying the view.
 Furthermore, a good headlamp is absolutely essential for the trip in and out of your favorite celestial-viewing location.
 A headlamp with a red lens will help preserve your night vision if you need to turn it on during your stargazing session.
+If you want to take your stargazing experience to the next level, consider investing in a good telescope and you'll be treated to views of planets, nebulae, and more.
 This is not a complete list of things to bring with you into the backcountry, so make sure you do additional research about how to plan ahead and prepare for your stargazing adventure.
 Check out our Explore page for more great recreation ideas, and as always have fun, stay safe, and practice the 7 Leave No Trace principles.